What is Pilates and why should I do it?

 We all know muscles perform and control your movements.
 We experience this daily as we move through life.
 It all starts with the kinds of muscles involved; the moving muscles and the stabilising muscles.

 The moving muscles are the larger, usually superficial set.
 Their job is to provide you with strength and power to move.
 They often require more energy and are the muscles you usually notice a change of growth or tone in.
-Some examples are your pecs, traps, lats, rectus abdominus (6pack) and gluteus maximus.
+Some examples are your pecs, traps, lats, rectus abdominus (six pack) and gluteus maximus.
 Think of these muscles as your mansion with a tennis court.

 The stabilising muscles are usually smaller and deeper, located underneath the moving muscles.
 Examples of these are your rotator cuff, deep gluteal muscles, spinal muscles, and your core muscles.
 Their job is more about controlling your movement and stabilising your joints.
 Because they are smaller it is often more difficult to feel if they are working.
 These muscles are the foundation your mansion is built on.